 - We have set up an Environment Champions Club to help children aged six to 10 and their families to adopt more environmentally friendly behaviours and planning events in partnership with community groups and charities.

 - We are adding three recycling areas in the Gardens to allow visitor to separate food and recyclables from their rubbish, reducing what we send to landfill or incinerator.

-- We will be creating a new micro forest along the London Road border of our Gardens, thanks to a fantastic response to our fundraising appeal.
-The densely planted forest edge will be a ‘green screen’, absorbing CO2 and air pollution from traffic on the South Circular, blocking noise pollution and providing additional habitats for wildlife.
+- Plans are progressing for our new micro forest along the London Road border of our Gardens.
+Thanks to a fantastic response to our fundraising appeal in spring 2021, the densely planted forest edge will create a ‘green screen’, absorbing CO2 and air pollution from traffic on the South Circular, blocking noise pollution and providing additional habitats for wildlife.

-- We will be planting more plants to support pollinators across the site, and we are creating additional log piles in the Gardens – decomposing wood is a key habitat for insects including stag beetles.
+- We will be planting more plants to support pollinators across the site, and we are creating additional log piles in the Gardens and Nature Trail – decomposing wood is a key habitat for insects including stag beetles.

 We are also:

 - swapping our cleaning products for environmentally considerate ones, bought in bulk to reduce plastic packaging, and replacing throw-away cleaning cloths with reusable, washable ones